mzufferey/explainable_AI/reading_notes/bayelime_zhao2021.md

 ##### RQ3a (explanation fidelity - XAI)

-GradCAM provides fundamentally different grey-box information as priors to the balck-box LIME.
+GradCAM provides fundamentally different grey-box information as priors to the black-box LIME.

 As expected, BayLIME performs better than both GradCAM (the prior) and LIME (new observations), thanks to its unique advantage of incorporating diverse information (cf. AUC scores of the dele- tion and insertion metrics).